British Shorthair Cat Temperament & Personality

 The British Shorthair is known for being a low-energy cat breed with a distinctive personality.
 Their unique blend of traits makes them well-suited for the right owner and lifestyle.

-With a typical weight of 9-18 lbs and lifespan of 12-20 yrs, the British Shorthair requires thoughtful care tailored to their specific breed characteristics.
+Expect 9-18 lbs at maturity and roughly 12-20 yrs of life with a British Shorthair; the breed's idiosyncrasies matter, and owners who understand them do materially better.
 The British Shorthair cat is distinguished among felines by its short coat, low energy disposition, and a personality that has captivated cat enthusiasts worldwide.

 Health Predisposition Summary: British Shorthairs show higher-than-average incidence of HCM, obesity, diabetes based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.